Spurs Leave It Late To Beat Arsenal, Villa Boost Survival Bid - UrduPoint

 It was the South Korean forward's 17th goal of the season and his first since the coronavirus hiatus.

-Pierre-Emerick Aubameyang forced a fine save from Tottenham keeper Hugo Lloris in the second half, setting the stage for Alderweireld to win the game in the 82nd minute.

-The Belgian defender rose above a cluster of Arsenal players to meet Son's corner and plant his header past Martinez.
+In the 82nd minute, Belgian defender Alderweireld rose above a cluster of Arsenal players to meet Son's corner and plant his header past Martinez.

 At Villa Park, Dean Smith's side kicked off languishing seven points from safety, but Egypt winger Trezeguet scored twice to keep them in with a chance of avoiding relegation.